himanshu20163/MCT2.2/README.md

 MCT Project

 HOSTED LINK :- https://mct-2-2.vercel.app/
-TECH USED :- REACT-JS, try  to implement REDUX on login
+TECH USED :- REACT-JS, try  to implement REDUX on user details

 Summary
 Implemented a React App With the Filtering Feature and Routing and state mangment